Help feed our Boulder County kids

 From Van Gogh, Martin Luther King, Bootsy Collins, Medicine Crow to my favorite animal, local creatives have chosen a character while some artists have added their own unique artistic touch to the apple crates.
 Some are decorated with remnant paint donated from RYM Recycling and Hazardous Waste, City of Boulder, others artists have use found object, textiles, shells, or supplies from their studio and Art Parts Creative Reuse Center.

-Artists include: Deborah Conley, Tricia Vitrano, Angie Eng, Demry Frankenheimer, Karmen Franklin, Jane Glotzer, Kathy Hunter, Andrea Kolaczkowski, Renate Mairie, Eva Maier, Michael Putzel, Joy Redstone, Mary Sadler, Joshua Stevens, Janine Zumerchik
+Artists included: Deborah Conley, Tricia Vitrano, Angie Eng, Demry Frankenheimer, Karmen Franklin, Jane Glotzer, Kathy Hunter, Andrea Kolaczkowski, Renate Mairie, Eva Maier, Michael Putzel, Joy Redstone, Mary Sadler, Joshua Stevens, Janine Zumerchik

 Thanks to the local artists and businesses for their generosity and collaboration!